Casciotta di Urbino

 Flavour: acidic, milky, nutty

 Producers: Caseificio Val D’Apsa

 Alternative spellings: Casciotta di Urbino D.O.P, Casciotta di Urbino PDO, Casciotta d’Urbino

 Casciotta d'Urbino PDO is a type of casciotta Italian cheese made from 70% sheep’s milk and 30% whole cow’s milk.
 This semi-soft cheese can only be made in the Pesaro-Urbino province of Italy with features and characteristics attributable to the area.
 ‘Cascio’ which means cheese from an ancient past was produced since the times of Dukes of Montefeltro.

 The right mixture of sheep and cow’s milk gives the cheese a soft and crumbly texture.
-Its flavor can be described as sweet and pleasant with the aroma of warm milk and a slightly acidic note.
-It is a delicate, subtle cheese with flavors of fresh green grass, nuts and wild flowers.
-The color of the cheese is straw with characteristic small holes.
+Its flavour can be described as sweet and pleasant with the aroma of warm milk and a slightly acidic note.
+It is a delicate, subtle cheese with flavours of fresh green grass, nuts and wild flowers.
+The colour of the cheese is straw with characteristic small holes.
 This cheese is produced only between April and September.
 It ripens in 15 - 30 days and has a fat content of 45 per cent.
-Apart from its flavor, it is noted to be a very healthy cheese containing a good amount of vitamins and antioxidants.
+Apart from its flavour, it is noted to be a very healthy cheese containing a good amount of vitamins and antioxidants.
 It is also low in cholesterol.